aws-solutions-library-samples/guidance-for-automated-setup-of-aws-transform-for-vmware/README.md

 ### Cost

-This section is for a high-level cost estimate.
-Think of a likely straightforward scenario with reasonable assumptions based on the problem the Guidance is trying to solve.
-Provide an in-depth cost breakdown table in this section below ( you should use AWS Pricing Calculator to generate cost breakdown ).

-Start this section with the following boilerplate text:

-_You are responsible for the cost of the AWS services used while running this Guidance.
-As of <month> <year>, the cost for running this Guidance with the default settings in the <Default AWS Region (Most likely will be US East (N. Virginia)) > is approximately $<n.nn> per month for processing ( <nnnnn> records )._
+You are responsible for the cost of the AWS services used while running this Guidance.

-Replace this amount with the approximate cost for running your Guidance in the default Region.
-This estimate should be per month and for processing/serving resonable number of requests/entities.

-Suggest you keep this boilerplate text:
-_We recommend creating a [Budget](https://docs.aws.amazon.com/cost-management/latest/userguide/budgets-managing-costs.html) through [AWS Cost Explorer](https://aws.amazon.com/aws-cost-management/aws-cost-explorer/) to help manage costs.
-Prices are subject to change.
-For full details, refer to the pricing webpage for each AWS service used in this Guidance._

-### Sample Cost Table

 The following table provides a sample cost breakdown for the services deployed as part of this guidance.
 **Note : We are not including cost of services used to run the guidance or variable subsequent compute cost of migrated servers.**

+### Cost Table

 | AWS service  | Dimensions | Cost [USD] |
 | ----------- | ------------ | ------------ |
 | AWS IAM Identity Center | number of users  |  free |
 | AWS Organizations | number of accounts in organization | free |
 | Amazon Lambda | 1M requests | $0.20 |

+We recommend creating a [Budget](https://docs.aws.amazon.com/cost-management/latest/userguide/budgets-managing-costs.html through [AWS Cost Explorer](https://aws.amazon.com/aws-cost-management/aws-cost-explorer/) to help manage costs.
+Prices are subject to change.
+For full details, refer to the pricing webpage for each AWS service used in this Guidance.

 ## Prerequisites